2024 Women's U-19 World Floorball Championships: Tickets

 Ticket sales started on 19 October 2023, but tickets sold slowly.
 On 24 April 2024, previously sold tournament passes were put back on sale.
 But on 30 April, 200 tournament passes for the tournament were sold and a new batch of day passes were released.
-So far, the ticket revenue has total to around 38,000 Euros.

 Volunteers

 The recruitment of volunteers started on 22 November 2023 and ended on 31 January 2024.
 Although, applications on volunteering for different roles was also announced on 4 April 2024.
 The organising committee have recruited 150 volunteers.

 Televising rights

-Finnish channel, YLE, will televise the matches involving Finland in the tournament.
+Finnish channel, YLE, has greed to televise the matches involving Finland in the tournament.

+Postponement

+The tournament was to take place from 1–5 May, but the event dates changed to 8–12 May after a booking problem with the venue delayed the event by a week.